If you're looking for a credit-building tool that also helps you save money, you're thinking about this the right way.

 A credit account is an unsecured, open-ended revolving line of credit that functions similarly to a secured card for credit-building purposes, but generally without the upfront deposit requirement.

 Because it's revolving, a credit account impacts both payment history and credit utilization, just like a secured card, which makes it the most efficient structure for building credit across the two biggest scoring factors.
+Understanding the 3 types of credit helps clarify why revolving credit is so powerful.

 Rent reporting